mhofmann-itnovum/docs-alfresco/search-enterprise/latest/admin/index.md

 **Administration Features**

 * Administration console to manage the key interactions between Alfresco and Elasticsearch from Alfresco Repository
-* Ability to determine the high-level health of the Elastic Search index via the administration console
+* Ability to determine the high-level health of the Elastic Search index via the administration console @martin where should these go?

+@martin What is the purpose of this page?

 ## Indexing

-### Pre-Indexing considerations
+### Preindexing

 The Exact term search feature is disabled by default to save index space.
 It's possible to enable it for specific properties and property types in the configuration `exactTermSearch.properties` file.